 There are countless designs of USB flash drives out there.
-These can be categorized by use, functionality or even level of security encryption.
-As more people move to the cloud for storage, you can get your own personalized flash drive for offline use.
+These can be categorized by use, functionality, or even level of security encryption.
+As more people move to the cloud for storage, you can get your personalized flash drive for offline use.
 It is time to move away from your comfort zone and start experiencing the various designs.

-If you lost the data unfortunately, don't worry!
+If you lost the data, unfortunately, don't worry!
 You still have the chance to get lost data back.
-To recover files from USB flash drive, you can have a try Recoverit Data Recovery, which is secure, well-recoginized and professional USB recovery software.
+To recover files from USB flash drive, you can have a try Recoverit Data Recovery, which is secure, well-recognized, and professional USB recovery software.